Algorithmic Collective Action in Machine Learning: Experiments

 \paragraph{Text and label manipulation across dataset.} We find that Strategy 1 exerts significant control over the model's prediction even when the collective is exceedingly small (Figure~\ref{fig:trigger-label}).
 In fact, we see consistent success in controlling the model's output well below $0.5\%$ of the dataset, i.e., fewer than $125$ manipulated training data points.

 \paragraph{Text-only manipulation within target class.} We find that Strategy 2 consistently succeeds in controlling the model so as to include the target class in its positive predictions.
 The strategy succeeds at a threshold of around $10\%$ of the instances of the target class (Figure~\ref{fig:trigger-only}, top panel).
-Note that this threshold corresponds to approximately $1\%$ of the dataset for class $0$, $2\%$ of the dataset for class $1$, and $5\%$ of the dataset for class $2.$ When it comes to controlling the model's top prediction, the text-only strategy does \emph{not} consistently succeed (Figure~\ref{fig:trigger-only}, bottom panel).
+This threshold corresponds to approximately $1\%$, $2\%$, and $5\%$ of the dataset for class $0$, $1$, and $2$, respectively.
+When it comes to controlling the model's top prediction, the text-only strategy does \emph{not} consistently succeed (Figure~\ref{fig:trigger-only}, bottom panel).

 \paragraph{Effect of positivity constant.} Our theory in Section~\ref{sec:trigger} suggests that the difficulty of controlling the model's top prediction via the text-only strategy may be due to a small positivity constant $p$.
 To evaluate this hypothesis, we repeat our experiments after we randomize a random fraction of the labels in the training data.
-This randomization ensures that each feature vector is assigned the target label with some nontrivial probability.
-Our findings indeed confirm that even a small fraction of random labels dramatically increases the success of Strategy 2 in controlling the top prediction (Figure~\ref{fig:random_labels}).
+This randomization ensures that each feature vector is assigned the target label with nontrivial probability.
+Our findings confirm that even a small fraction of random labels dramatically increases the success of Strategy 2 in controlling the top prediction (Figure~\ref{fig:random_labels}).

 \paragraph{Trade-offs between model optimization and success.} Figure~\ref{fig:num_epochs} shows that the success of either strategy is sensitive to the number of epochs.
 Less optimization during the model training phase leads to a lower success rate.
-These findings mirror our theoretical results.
-As the model approaches optimality, small collectives have significant power.
+These findings mirror our theoretical results: as the model approaches optimality, small collectives have significant power.
 This finding reflects the dependence of our theoretical results on the suboptimality of the predictor.

 \paragraph{Robustness to trigger token placement.} Figure~\ref{fig:trigger_spacing} shows that the success rate of either strategy is insensitive to the spacing of the trigger token.
 This experimental finding, too, is in line with our theory.
 Since the token chosen in our strategy is unique, the set of texts augmented with this unique token has low probability regardless of how often the token is planted.